mduncans/graphpksim/README.md

 A simple simulation widget for a two-compartment pharmacokinetic (PK) model, exploring graph-theoretic representations of the system.

 ## Graph theoretic representation
+We can represent the PK model as a weigthed directed graph, $\mathcal(D)$, with edges between compartments that have transport and weights defined by the kinetic rate constant for the transport between compartments.

 The graph laplacian can be computed as the difference of the degree matrix and the adjacency matrix
 $$
 L \left( \mathcal{D} \right) = \Delta\left( \mathcal{D} \right) - A\left(\mathcal{D}\right)